Flower – Woolly Lamb’s Ear

 Availability: In stock

-Lamb’s Ear is a remarkable little plant.
-It is hardy and drought tolerant, but oh so soft and lovely.
-It will be one of the first plants in your garden in spring, and one of the last in fall.
-It is a perennial plant (in our Zone 4 gardens) and once you start it from seed in year one, you will always have it.
-Lamb’s Ear is joyful little garden plant to grow– touching its soft, fuzzy leaves is a wonderful calming experience.
+It is one of the first plants in our garden in spring and one of the last in fall.
+It is a perennial plant (in our Zone 4 garden) and once you start it from seed in year one, you will continue to have it year after year.
+Woolly Lamb’s Ear is a joyful little garden plant to grow– touching its soft, fuzzy leaves is a wonderful sensory experience.

-In North America, Lamb’s Ear is mainly used as an ornamental, but in other parts of the world it has a long history of medicinal use.
+In North America, Woolly Lamb’s Ear is mainly used as an ornamental, but in other parts of the world it has a long history of medicinal use.

 “In traditional medicine, the aerial parts of S. byzantina are used for the treatment of infections, wounds, asthma, dysentery, epilepsy, digestive disorders, common cold, rheumatic disorders, and neuropathy.
 In addition, recent investigations showed potent biological activities (e.g., anticancer, anti-inflammation, antioxidant, anti-malaria, anti-spasmodic, and anti-rheumatoid) of Stachys species.”

-The Results: (1) Antioxidant Potential: Lambs’s ear (S. byzantina) herbal tea was a rich source of phenolic and flavonoid compounds.
+(1) In terms of antioxidant potential: Woolly Lamb’s ear (S. byzantina) herbal tea was a rich source of phenolic and flavonoid compounds.
 In total 14 phenolic components were found (Chlorogenic Acid, Catechin and Rosmarinic Acid were the major bioactive compounds).
 All 3 species of Stachys showed strong free radical scavenging ability.
-(2) Therapeutic Inhibition of Enzymes: The authors write: “Stachys decoctions showed promising health benefits through therapeutic key enzyme inhibitory activity.”
-The Stachys decoctions showed a moderate therapeutic inhibition of an enzyme associated with Alzheimer’s and a strong inhibition of an enzyme associated with melasma.

-Take Home Point: This soft and fuzzy plant is not so gentle on the trouble-makers.
+Take Home Point: This soft and fuzzy plant is not so gentle on the trouble-makers!
 The authors write: “Nature is an excellent source for bioactive compounds with more therapeutic benefits and less adverse effects.”

 How to Plant: Ease of Germination: Easy.
 Start Stachys indoors 6-8 weeks before the last frost.
 Plant seeds about 5mm (¼ inch) below the soil surface and keep moist until germination.
 You can also plant seeds in the garden.
 At full size, plants spread 30 to 45 cm (12-18″) across.